The design is for terminal two (T2) at Guadalajara International Airport (GDL), which is the country's second-largest city after Mexico City.

 Sightlines and wayfinding are prioritised in the design, and the open-plan layout will provide expansive views across to many parts of the terminal.
 This concept is informed by the "flight" of North American bird Crested Caracara, which is often referred to as the Mexican Eagle and is depicted on the country's flag.

-"Our terminal design is inspired by the flight of the Mexican Eagle as it sores thru the sky," CallisonRTKL said.
+"Our terminal design is inspired by the flight of the Mexican Eagle as it soars through the sky," CallisonRTKL said.

 "From curbside or airside, the T2 passenger begins an experience that is at once integrated into Guadalajara Airport and unique to this terminal – the journey is easy, fluid, and familiar."